Developer Console

 Yes.
 For information about how to link from an app to the Amazon Client, see Linking to the Amazon Client.

-Q4: How do I get started with the In-App Purchasing API?
+Q4: How do I get started with In-App Purchasing?

-Q5: Do I have to use the Amazon In-App Purchasing API for digital purchases within my app?
+Q5: Do I have to use Amazon In-App Purchasing APIs for digital purchases within my app?

-Yes, to make the app available on the Amazon Appstore, you must use the Amazon In-App Purchasing API for all eligible purchases.
+Yes, to make the app available on the Amazon Appstore, you must use one of Amazon's In-App Purchasing solutions for all eligible purchases.

-Q6: Which eligible items must use the In-App Purchasing API?
+Q6: Which eligible items must use In-App Purchasing APIs?

-For selling any digital goods and services, your app must use the Amazon In-App Purchasing API.
+For selling any digital goods and services, your app must use an Amazon In-App Purchasing API.
 In-App Purchases can be in the form of the following:

 • Consumable purchases such as extra lives, extra levels, or in-game currency.